 No detriment - what does it mean?

-The no detriment approach is in place for Boards of Examiners to use whenever there is disruption to studies that is unavoidable and significant.
+The ‘no detriment’ approach is in place for Boards of Examiners to use whenever there is disruption to studies that is unavoidable and significant.
 Broadly, this means we consider the following points when we make award decisions:

-Which modules it applies to
+Which modules does this applies to?

 The Boards of Examiners will be able to apply ‘no detriment’ to any modules* that have been impacted by either strike action generally or disruption to students specifically on campus in China** related to the Covid-19 pandemic, in both undergraduate and postgraduate programmes, whatever the year of study.
 This approach will follow students to the end of their degree programmes.
-This means that if you are not due to graduate this year, we will take these circumstances into account, for relevant modules, by using the no detriment approach, in the year that the final award is calculated, and the students graduate.
+This means that if students are not due to graduate this year, that the University will take these circumstances into account, for relevant modules, by using the no detriment approach, in the year that the final award is calculated, and the students graduate.

 Boards of Examiners will be provided with: